twist-space/twist-aplayer/README.md

 }
 ```

-## How to make lrc?
+## How to make LRC?
-I recommand [lrc generator site](https://www.lrcgenerator.com/), it can easy to make lrc!
+I recommand [LRC generator site](https://www.lrcgenerator.com/), it can easy to make LRC!

 ## Credits